 Our visits to the Houses of Parliament (with £10 spending money!) is much enjoyed by all our students.This gives students from the School of Social Policy the opportunity to travel to London to visit the Houses of Parliament with members of the teaching team.

 University of Birmingham students are offered a host of cultural opportunities, including the famous Barber Institute.
-There is currently an exhibition in the Muirhead Tower atrium from the Cadbury Research Library showcasing fine examples of books from the Kelmscott Press founded by William Morris in 1891.
 Take a look at what's on at the newly opened Bramall Music Building.
+An exhibition entitled 'Skin Atlases' is currently on display in the atrium of the Muirhead Tower (From 13 January - 18 April 2016).

 The award-winning Survivor Arts Project allows social work students to move beyond the core curriculum and explore different ways of seeing the world and more creative ways of working.